samyuh/feup-ltw-project/Readme.md

 Users looking for a pet should be able to:
 - [x] Search for a pet using several search criteria.
-- [x] Add pets to a favourites list.
+- [x] Add pets to a favorites list.
 - [x] Ask questions about a pet listed for adoption.
 - [x] Propose to adopt a pet and list previous proposals.

 #### Extra Features

-- [x] A slideshow with all pet photos
+- [x] A slideshow with all pet photos on pet page
+- [x] Users that adopt a pet can still post photos of that animal after the adoption and edit their information
 - [x] A notification menu where users can see if their pet had an adoption proposal
+- [x] Users can list all of their favorite pets, pets to adoption and adopted pets on their profile

 #### Security Features